mm-zzg/vchub-en-v50/docs/management-platform/alarming/index.md

 - **Limit Alarm**: Alarms are generated when the value of the tag meets the set limit conditions.
 VC Hub has eight built-in limit values, four high limits and four low limits.
 You can set several limit conditions at the same time.
 If a tag value meets more than one limit, an alarm is triggered for each limit.

-    Example: The high limit value of temperature is 20, the hh limit value of temperature is 40, and the current value of tag is 50, then the tag will generate 2 limit alarms, one alarm for the high limit and one alarm for the hh limit.
+    *Example*: The high limit value of temperature is 20, the hh limit value of temperature is 40, and the current value of tag is 50, then the tag will generate 2 limit alarms, one alarm for the high limit and one alarm for the hh limit.

 - **Rate of Change Alarm**: An alarm is generated when the rate of change of the tag value exceeds the set rate of change.
 - **Equivalent Alarm**: Generates an alarm when the tag value is equal to the preset alarm value.